AcGallo/Florencondia-MEGR-2157-Portfolio/docs/assignments/A04/index.md

 ## Objective

-The objective of A4 is to design a motor mount for a **Brushed 24V DC Gear Motor** subjected to a load of **300 N**.
-The mount must remain below the material yield strength with a required **safety factor of 3** and must not exceed a maximum deflection of **0.30 mm**.
+The objective of A4 was to design a motor mount for a **Brushed 24 V DC Gear Motor** subjected to an upward load of **300 N** at the end of the motor shaft.

-The design is separated into two structural features:

-- **Feature 1:** the portion of the mount attached to and supporting the motor.
+The mount had to:

+- Use **ABS, PETG, or PLA**.
+- Maintain a minimum **safety factor of 3**.
+- Limit maximum deflection to **0.30 mm**.
+- Be analyzed as two separate structural features.
+- Use the calculated dimensions in a **parametric SolidWorks model**.

+For this design:

+- **Feature 1** is the vertical motor-mounting plate.
-- **Feature 2:** the portion of the mount attached to the rigid wall.
+- **Feature 2** is the horizontal plate attached to the rigid wall.

-Both features are analyzed using beam bending equations for **maximum stress** and **maximum deflection**.
-The resulting dimensions are then used to create a parametric SolidWorks model.

 ---